 Fewer diaries.
 Folks often complain about the flood of diaries - if everyone would ask themselves these three questions, at the very least it would take longer to write the diaries, and likely some would not see the light of day at all.

 Before you tell me that politics is hard knuckle and we can't afford to stick to what is true, kind and necessary, remember this: Gandhi, Mandela, Tutu and King would have passed this test.
 I would be perfectly delighted to be "only" as effective as this company!

-Thank you for reading the diary.
-We at Courtesy Kos welcome questions and messages.
+Thanks for reading the diary!
+We at Courtesy Kos love questions and messages.
 If you want to reach our group, you can do so by sending the group a message.
 If you would like to join, please toss me or any one of our admins a private message.
 If you want to see the diaries from Courtesy Kos in your stream, click this link to follow the group.

-Courtesy Kos is dedicated to raising the level of discourse around Daily Kos.
-We ask that if you have a comment that includes personal attacks, viciousness, or past personal fights, please keep it to yourself.
+Because Courtesy Kos is dedicated to raising the level of discourse around Daily Kos we politely ask that if you do have a comment that includes personal attacks, viciousness, or past personal fights, please keep it to yourself.
 This is not the venue to re-litigate old meta matters.